DayKoala/LockedTell/README.md

 # LockedTell

-Lock your tell with another player
+* You can lock your tell with a player typeing /locktell (player)